 Section 12B.
 As used in sections twelve A to eighteen, inclusive, the following words shall have the following meanings:

-“Applicant”, any city, town, district, county or authority which has the legal ability to implement alternative forms of wastewater disposal, including land application, and which applies for a variance pursuant to the Act.
+''Applicant'', any city, town, district, county or authority which has the legal ability to implement any form of wastewater disposal, including land application, and which applies for a new or modified discharge pursuant to the Act.

-“Publicly owned treatment plant”, a sewage or septage treatment plant owned by a public entity.
+''Publicly owned treatment works'' or ''POTW'', a sewage or septage treatment plant owned by a public entity.